Paul Haigh

 RCN 1149400

 Each year 450 UK children are diagnosed with brain cancer.
-Among these there is a tumour so DEADLY there is NO effective treatment or CURE - Diffuse Intrinsic Pontine Glioma or DIPG.
-Responsible for 80% of ALL brain tumour deaths we aim to raise vital research funds & give HOPE to DIPG families.
+Among these there is a tumour so aggressive that there is NO effective treatment or a CURE - Diffuse Intrinsic Pontine Glioma or DIPG.
+Responsible for 80% of all brain tumour death we raise vital research funds to give hope to DIPG families.

 Donation summary